The exceptional location of Sari-Solenzara offers a wealth of options, whether you're a in the mood for a lively

 Continuing on, a forty-five minute walk through village or forest leads to the monastery of Assunta Gloriosa, nestled in a stunning alpine setting.
 An inspiring view, and not only for monastic contemplation!

 Corsica is world-renowned for its spectacular, pristine beaches, with bathing weather potentially lasting from April to October.
-The coast off Solenzara is well-regarded for swimming, with its Blue Flag clean water, lack of strong currents, and much fewer crowds than the beaches further south.
+The coast off and around Solenzara is particularly well-regarded for swimming, with its Blue Flag clean water, lack of strong currents, and much fewer crowds than the beaches further south.

 Or simply stay in Solenzara itself.
 Enjoy a pizza or cocktail in the charming little marina's waterfront restaurants, or in the seaside restaurant-bars on the adjacent beach (Scaffa-Rossa).

 For those partial to fishing, or simply who enjoy the sea breeze in their hair, you could hire a sailboat from the marina.
 For those without a boating licence, local skippers such as the Lina Lesia and Dione (see useful links page) offer day or half-day cruises along the coast.
 This is a great way to get a different perspective of Corsica from the sea, as well as to drop anchor, enjoy a complimentary picnic of local artisan produce, and swim in idyllic fish-filled inlets otherwise inaccessible due to an absence of road access.

 Solenzara is also the jumping-off point for many adventure-lovers, due to the proximity of the dramatic Bavella mountain range and Solenzara river canyon, renowned for its hiking trails, freshwater bathing and adventure sports.